mrisher/smtp-sts/reporting.md

 ## Report Time-frame

 The report SHOULD cover a full day, from 0000-2400 UTC.
 This should allow for easier correlation of failure events.
+To avoid a Denial of Service against the system processing the reports, the reports should be delivered after some delay, perhaps several hours.

 ## Delivery Summary